Niaratho/kafka-workshop/04_message_schemas/README.md

 ```

 **Tasks**
-1. Create a `User` class.
-2. Implement a custom `Serializer` that converts users into a JSON format.
+1. Implement a custom `Serializer` that converts users into a JSON format.
-3. Update the producer app to send "create", "update" and "delete" events.
+2. Update the producer app to send "create", "update" and "delete" events.
 Use the `kafka-console-consumer` to
    consume these messages. **How to configure the topic to store user data more efficiently?**